Zamiell/isaac-coding/README.md

 ## The Long Answer

-As an expert Isaac mod programmer, Notepad++ doesn't cut it.
+For experts, Notepad++ doesn't cut it.
 There are two main things that it lacks:

 #### 1) Auto-Completion